Sm0rtBuff3rB0yZ/writeups_private/security_valley/reverse/damn-windows.md

 ## Solution

 The challenge gives us a PE32+ file `01.exe` and apparently it is "exotic" compilation.
-We open it with Ghidra and directly check main.main function:
+We open it with Ghidra and clearly see it's golang. <br>
+We directly check main.main function:

 ![](../images/damn-windows2.png)